-Soils and its OC content play an important role for food security and in the global carbon cycle and in climate change.
+Soils and its OC (Organic Carbon) content play an important role for food security and in the global carbon cycle and in climate change.
 Worldwide, soils are the largest terrestrial pool of organic carbon and store about 2500 Pg of C to 2 m depth in the form of soil organic matter (SOM) (Batjes, 1996; Scharlemann et al., 2014; Trumbore, 2009).
 Due to land use and land cover changes, emissions from terrestrial ecosystems are the second largest anthropogenic source of carbon into the atmosphere (Scharlemann et al., 2014).
 The loss of SOC from agricultural land is identified as one of the eight major threats to soils (EC, 2012) as it negatively influences soil fertility and the soils function providing ecosystems services (Haddaway et al., 2016).
 In Europe, a too low SOC content in agricultural soil is also one of the most limiting factors for soils to be resilient against negative environmental impacts and to perform on high levels (Schiefer et al., 2016).
 Such a high resilience and production capacity of soils is the basis for a sustainable intensification as it allows intensive agriculture with high yields but without the massive negative environmental impacts (Buckwell et al., 2014; Schiefer et al., 2015).

 The importance of SOC for food security and climate change was also recognised during the 21st Conference of the Parties (COP 21) launched in Paris, France, in December 2015.
 At COP 21 the "4 per mille- Soils for food security and climate change" initiative was introduced.
-This "4 per mille" or “4/ 1.000” initiative tries to increase global soil carbon by 4 ‰ annually of the existing carbon in the first 40 cm of agricultural soils in the next 25 years (Rhodes, 2015; Lal, 2016).
+This "4 per mille" or “4/ 1000” initiative tries to increase global soil carbon by 4 ‰ annually of the existing carbon in the first 40 cm of agricultural soils in the next 25 years (Rhodes, 2015; Lal, 2016).
 This increase could compensate for the global greenhouse gas emissions and climate change, ensure food security and contribute to the UN sustainable development goals (http://4p1000.org).
 To reach this ambitious goal, management strategies such as conservation agriculture, mulch farming, cover cropping, agroforestry, biochar application, improved grazing and/or restoration of degraded soils are suggested (Lal, 2016).

 However, for the “4 per 1000” initiative it is also important to maximize the residence time of additional C in soils (Dignac et al., 2017) and to define C saturation levels to identify realisable C- accumulation potentials (Minasny et al., 2017).
 Studies showed that soils can reach a maximal soil C level showing no response to increasing C inputs due to a carbon saturation in soil (Gulde et al., 2008; Six et al., 2002; Stewart et al., 2007, 2008; West and Six, 2007).
 Besides the finite capacity of soils to store OC, it must also be considered that the process of carbon storage is reversible (Powlson et al., 2011).
 Zehetner et al. (2009) showed that along the floodplain soil chronosequence in the Marchfeld, carbon is rapidly accumulated in the first years of soil development and shows equilibrium and stabilization in various humus fractions already within 100 years.